walker-reynolds/uns_workshop/README.md

   - **MQTT Transmission Module**: Required for publishing Ignition tags to the MQTT broker.
   - **MQTT Engine Module**: Required for subscribing to MQTT topics within Ignition.

+---
+# Workshop Overview for Session 2

+All necessary code and configuration for Session 2 can be found in [Session 3 Folder](https://github.com/walker-reynolds/uns_workshop/tree/main/session3).

 ### Required Downloads

 Please download and install the necessary modules for Ignition from the following links: